Toll Caps in Privatized Road Networks: Introduction

 We study a three-level optimization problem in which a central authority can impose a (uniform) price cap so as to minimize the total induced equilibrium congestion costs.
 We motivate this form of competition regulation by showing that without any price regulation, the induced equilibrium congestion costs can be arbitrarily higher than the optimal congestion costs because of too high prices of one of the firms.

 For solving the three-level optimization problem, we first derive a set of structural results for instances with affine latency functions.
-In particular, we show that a subgame perfect Nash equilibrium exists for all price caps $c$, and is in fact unique whenever the Wardrop equilibrium has full support.
-Moreover, under the full support assumption, we derive a complete characterization of subgame perfect Nash equilibria using the KKT conditions of the underlying optimization problems of the involved firms.
+In particular, we show that a Nash equilibrium exists for all price caps $c$, and is in fact unique whenever the Wardrop equilibrium has full support.
+Moreover, under the full support assumption, we derive a complete characterization of Nash equilibria using the KKT conditions of the underlying optimization problems of the involved firms.
 Based on this characterization, we devise an algorithm that finds the optimal price cap in polynomial time.
 The algorithm computes breakpoints at which the set of firms putting their price equal to the cap changes.
 We show that these sets only increase (with decreasing cap) so that there are at most $n$ breakpoints, where $n$ denotes the number of firms.
 The breakpoints essentially divide the real line into at most $n$ intervals and for each of these intervals we show that the cost function is quadratic.
 Thus, the algorithm needs to solve at most $n$ quadratic one-dimensional minimization problems, which can be done in polynomial time.

 We then consider the performance of an optimal price cap.
-Given that a subgame perfect Nash equilibrium always exists for networks with affine latency functions, we show a tight bound of $8/7$ between the congestion costs at an optimal price cap and the optimal congestion costs for duopoly instances.
-For more general latency functions, this bound goes up to 2 if we assume that an uncapped subgame perfect Nash equilibrium exists.
+Given that a Nash equilibrium always exists for networks with affine latency functions, we show a tight bound of $8/7$ between the congestion costs at an optimal price cap and the optimal congestion costs for duopoly instances.
+For more general latency functions, this bound goes up to 2 if we assume that an uncapped Nash equilibrium exists.

-In general, however, the objective function of a firm in the second level is not concave, the set of best replies is not convex and therefore standard techniques for proving existence of a subgame perfect duopoly equilibrium fail.
-In fact, we give an example where an equilibrium need not exist.
-Given that a subgame perfect duopoly equilibrium need not exist, we are able to provide a sequence of instances for which no uncapped subgame perfect Nash equilibrium exists such that the ratio between the congestion costs at the optimal price cap and the optimal congestion costs goes to infinity.
+In general, however, the objective function of a firm in the second level is not concave, the set of best replies is not convex and therefore standard techniques for proving existence of a Nash equilibrium fail.
+In fact, we give an example in which an uncapped subgame perfect Nash equilibrium does not exist.
+Moreover, we are able to use the nonexistence of uncapped Nash equilibria to construct a sequence of instances in which the ratio between the congestion costs at the optimal price cap and the optimal congestion costs goes to infinity.